Interstate 95 in New Jersey: Mansfield Townships to Newark

-At this point, I-95 continues northeast on the mainline of the New Jersey Turnpike, with 12 lanes featuring six inner lanes exclusively for cars separated from six outer lanes for cars, trucks, and buses.
+At this point, I-95 enters the turnpike mainline, with 12 lanes featuring six inner lanes exclusively for cars separated from six outer lanes for cars, trucks, and buses.
 It soon reaches an exit for US 206 in Bordentown Township.
-Continuing north through mostly rural areas, the road heads into Mercer County and comes to the I-195 interchange in Robbinsville Township.
-In East Windsor, I-95 reaches the exit for Route 133/Route 33, located to the east of Hightstown.
+Continuing north through mostly rural areas, the turnpike heads into Mercer County and comes to the I-195 interchange in Robbinsville Township.
+In East Windsor, the turrnpike reaches the exit for Route 133/Route 33, located to the east of Hightstown.
 Heading into Middlesex County, development near the highway increases.
 At this point, an interchange serves Route 32 in Monroe Township.
 Continuing north into more dense suburban development, I-95 intersects Route 18 in East Brunswick near the city of New Brunswick.
 After crossing the Raritan River, the New Jersey Turnpike heads northeast to the I-287/Route 440 junction in Edison.
-In Woodbridge Township, the highway comes to a large interchange accessing both the Garden State Parkway and US 9.
-From this point, the road enters areas of heavy industry and comes to the County Route 602 (CR 602) exit in Carteret.
+In Woodbridge Township, the turnpike comes to a large interchange accessing both the Garden State Parkway and US 9.
+From this point, the turnpike enters areas of heavy industry and comes to the County Route 602 (CR 602) exit in Carteret.
 In Union County, I-95 comes to the I-278 exit on the border of Linden and Elizabeth at the western approach to the Goethals Bridge.
-In the northern part of Elizabeth, the New Jersey Turnpike comes to Route 81 which provides access to Newark Liberty International Airport before the road runs to the east of the airport.
-After the airport, I-95 intersects I-78 in Newark, Essex County.
-At US 1/9 Truck, the New Jersey Turnpike splits into two alignments and enters the New Jersey Meadowlands.
+In the northern part of Elizabeth, the turnpike comes to Route 81 which provides access to Newark Liberty International Airport, before running along the east side of the airport.
+Northeast of the airport, the turnpike intersects I-78 in Newark, Essex County.
+At US 1/9 Truck, the turnpike splits into the Western and Eastern Spurs and enters the New Jersey Meadowlands.